What is Value Stream Mapping (VSM)? Examples and Symbols

-Value Stream Mapping: this article explains Value Stream Mapping in a practical way.
-The article begins with a general defintion of Value Stream Mapping, followed by information on the steps involved in the process of creating a Value Stream Map, a practical example and the advantages of this model when you use in practice.
+Value Stream Mapping (VSM): this article explains Value Stream Mapping (VSM) in a practical way.
+The article begins with a general defintion, followed by information on the steps involved in the process of creating a Value Stream Map, a practical example and the advantages of this model when you use in practice.
+You will also read about the history and evolution of this method and some practical tips to get started with this tool yourself.
 Enjoy reading!

-Value Stream Analysis is also known as LEAN Manufacturing Value Stream Mapping.
+VSM Analysis is also known as LEAN Manufacturing VSM.

-The objective of VSM is a continuous improvement of business processes.
+The objective of VSM, in LEAN Management is a continuous improvement of business processes.
 The business process is represented diagrammatically.
 The steps in the process and the flows of information and materials are represented visually in this diagram.

 Before analysing the current situation, the objective of the analysis must be determined first, for instance decreasing lead times or improving quality.